Thomasayanfeoluwa/CosineSimilarity-Recommender-System/README.md

 **Professional Handling:**
 To address this challenge, a hybrid popularity-based fallback recommendation strategy was implemented.
 The solution involved:
-- Collecting movie ranking metadata including:
+- **Collecting movie ranking metadata including**:
 Vote count,
 Vote average,
 Popularity score,
 Extracting movie metadata through web scraping and API data retrieval from TMDb.
-- Designing a weighted ranking formula combining:
-Community ratings reliability (vote count),
-Audience satisfaction (vote average),
-Market engagement signals (popularity)
+- **Dual-Signal Ranking Strategy**: Implemented a balanced recommendation approach by independently ranking movies based on vote average (critically-acclaimed) and popularity (widely-viewed), then merging the top results from both lists to ensure homepage diversity and appeal.
-- Automatically displaying these curated trending recommendations when:
+- **Automatically displaying these curated trending recommendations when**:
 A user signs up,
 A user has no search or recommendation history, Fetching and displaying associated movie posters to improve visual engagement and user discovery experience